Factbox: Highlights of draft U.N. North Korea sanctions resolution

 The draft resolution would require states to prevent the transfer of any item that could contribute to North Korea’s nuclear or ballistic missile programs.
 It would also update a list of banned chemical and biological weapons materials.

-1) A list of 17 North Korean individuals to be blacklisted.
-A U.S. official said this includes people based outside of North Korea and involved in the country’s illicit programs, such as representatives of Korea Mining Developing Trading Corp, Pyongyang’s primary arms dealer.
+1) A list of 16 North Korean individuals to be blacklisted.
+This includes people based outside North Korea and involved in the country’s illicit programs, such as representatives in Iran and Syria of Korea Mining Developing Trading Corp, Pyongyang’s primary arms dealer, and representatives of Tanchon Commercial Bank in Vietnam and Syria.
 Also listed are leaders of key North Korean companies responsible for illicit programs.

 2) A list of 12 North Korean entities, many of which are key North Korean government agencies responsible for illicit programs, including the National Aerospace Development Administration, the Ministry of Atomic Energy Industry, a set of banks, including Korea Kwangson Banking Corp.

-4) A list of additional technical items that could be used to advance North Korea’s nuclear, missile, chemical or biological activities.

-5) An illustrative lists of banned luxury items: watches, aquatic recreational vehicles, snowmobiles valued more than $2,000, lead crystal and recreational sports equipment.
+4) An illustrative lists of banned luxury items: watches, aquatic recreational vehicles, snowmobiles valued at more than $2,000, lead crystal, and recreational sports equipment.

 Reporting by Michelle Nichols; Editing by James Dalgleish